malramsay64/phd-thesis/02_Dynamics/standard_dynamics.md

 Note the logarithmic scale of the time axis.
 ](../Projects/Dynamics/figures/non_gaussian.svg){width=80% #fig:non-gaussian}

-The rotational heterogeneities can be calculated in the same way as the translational heterogeneities, describing the deviation of the dynamics from those expected by a Gaussian distribution.
+The presence of rotational heterogeneities can be calculated in a similar way to that of the translational heterogeneities, describing the deviation of the dynamics from those expected by a Gaussian distribution.
+Rotational motions in 2D are constrained to a single dimension of movement, measured using $\alpha_\text{rotation}$ (@eq:non-gaussian_rotation).

 ![The rotational non-Gaussian parameter of the trimer molecule over a range of temperatures at a pressure of 13.50.